Ricky Wright

 Wayne McKinney

-Investigations and Special Operations Department Director
+Director of Investigations and Special Operations

 Director McKinney started his law enforcement career with the Clay County Sheriff’s Office in 1999.
 He has been the Chief of Detectives, Chief of Special Operations, Chief of Support Services, and Chief of Training and Professional Oversight.
 He graduated from the FBI National Academy #285 in 2023.
 He is a Navy veteran and served as a leader on the Field Force Team, Honor Guard, and SWAT team.
 Director McKinney has served most of his career as a detective or detective supervisor in multiple investigative units, from Narcotics to Robbery Homicide.